As more and more people seriously consider making the switch to electric vehicles, perhaps you’ve also thought about if it’s the right choice for you.

 Of course, when you’re in a bind, we completely understand that you can’t always avoid using a quick charge on your electric vehicle.

-But, as with charging the car to the maximum, this is something that you want to limit.
-This is because each quick charge has an impact on the battery’s overall lifespan.
+But, as with charging the car to the maximum, this is something that you want to limit because each quick charge has an impact on the battery’s overall lifespan.

 Electric Car Maintenance: Wrapping Things Up